Hyperbola method on toric varieties: Abstract

 \section{Abstract}

-We develop a very general version of the hyperbola method which extends the known method by Blomer and Br{\"u}dern for products of projective spaces to a very large class of toric varieties.
-We use it to count Campana points of bounded log-anticanonical height on many split toric $\QQ$-varieties with torus invariant boundary.
+We develop a very general version of the hyperbola method which extends the known method by Blomer and Br{\"u}dern for products of projective spaces to complete smooth split toric varieties.
+We use it to count Campana points of bounded log-anticanonical height on complete smooth split toric $\QQ$-varieties with torus invariant boundary.
 We apply the strong duality principle in linear programming to show the compatibility of our results with the conjectured asymptotic.